 “Leading and coaching people is hard work; that’s why so few do it!”

-This might sound a bit harsh but I have found that if some of the best contractors in our industry -- and we have many -- were asked to identify their biggest challenges, leading and coaching would rank right up there.
+This might sound a bit harsh, but I have found that if some of the best contractors in our industry were asked to identify their biggest challenges, leading and coaching would rank right up there.
 Okay, ensuring the right amount of capital for equipment upgrades and having pencils sharp for razor-edge estimating would also be among the top challenges, but nothing seems to keep more contractors up at night than worrying about their workers and how they are executing on the job.

 #1 Realize that “it’s not about me anymore.”
 You’re leading; you’re not working to be the best buggy operator, lute man, roller operator or striper.
 If you are large enough to have employees perform the work, stop trying to prove to your workers that you are still the best in the company.

 #2 Pour your knowledge and tips for better performance into your people.
-This sounds all too simple yet I still find many contractors struggling with investing in their workers’ knowledge and skill development.
-Sure, some workers might take what they’ve learned from you and start their own company or move to a competitor, but more workers will stay with you longer due to your investment into their career.
+This sounds all too simple, yet I still find many contractors struggling with investing in their workers’ knowledge and skill development.
+Sure, some workers might take what they’ve learned and start their own company or move to a competitor, but most will stay with you longer due to your investment in their career.

 #3 Coach through overseeing without micromanaging.
 This admittedly can be the toughie to overcome.
 There’s always that fine line between when to step in and prevent a mistake from happening and when to allow a worker, or crew, to go ahead and screw something up.
 Remember, some of the best lessons you ever learned were the result of failure.
 As an owner, you hate to see mistakes made but your approach should be to debrief on mistakes, making sure that your workers realize how they made the mistake, what they can do to correct the mistake and how to prevent the same from happening again.
 That’s coaching!

 #4 Realize that not everyone learns like you!
 Okay, now this one hurts.
 Many contractors are very quick learners.
 However, not every new worker will learn as quickly, nor are they as motivated to learn as you were.
-Successful leaders and coaches have learned to observe their workers perform, paying attention to their manner of learning and how fast the worker retains what has been instructed.
-Those same leaders have more success by adjusting their leadership and coaching effort to meet the capability levels of their workers.
+Successful leaders and coaches have learned to observe their workers perform, paying attention to their manner of learning and how fast the worker retains what has been taught.
+Then they adjust their leadership and coaching effort to meet the capability levels of their workers.

-Hey, there is no shame in admitting that we need to work on our leadership and coaching effort.
+Hey, there’s no shame in admitting that we need to work on our leadership and coaching effort.
 The long-term profitability and consistency of our company is at stake!